 Keep applying and focus on your resume

-In less than a minute, a hiring manager has to decide whether to invite you for an interview.
-It would help if you mentioned in the first paragraph of your cover letter what you would be able to do for the company.
+A hiring manager has to decide whether to invite you for an interview in less than a minute.
+It would help if you mentioned what you could do for the company in the first paragraph of your cover letter.

-Your cover letter is not the only thing that matters.
+Your cover letter is one of many things that matter.
 Your resume should be revised and tweaked to get the best match for the job.
-It may not be detected by applicant tracking systems companies use to screen resumes or by recruiters who review it.
+It may not be detected by applicant tracking systems companies use to screen resumes or recruiters who review them.

 Learn as much as you can